anavarre/drucker/README.md

 ## Technology

-Currently, _drucker_ ships with the following software stack:
+_drucker_ ships with the following software stack:

 | Software       | Version         |
 | -------------  |:---------------:|